-Invasive Cardiovascular Technician: Salary, Requirements and Career Info
+Invasive Cardiovascular Technician: Salary, Requirements & Career Info

 An invasive cardiovascular technician, also called a cardiology technologist, is a medical assistance professional who helps physicians in hospitals with invasive catheterization procedures into a patient's heart.
 They also help prepare and monitor patients for different types of heart surgery.
-Invasive Cardiovascular techs require highly specialized training.
+Invasive cardiovascular techs are required to complete a formal training program in cardiovascular technology; most of these programs can be completed in two years.

 Salary Info for Cardiovascular Technicians

-According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for a cardiovascular technician in 2009 was $49,730 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for a cardiovascular technician or technologist in May 2013 was $53,210 (www.bls.gov).
 This varied significantly by the state and type of medical facility in which they worked.

 Training and Credential Requirements

-It is common for a would-be cardiology technologist to complete a 2-year associate's degree program in cardiovascular technology.
-There are now a few 4-year programs available, with a focus on both core education and specialized instruction, but they are less common.
+It is common for a would-be cardiology technologist to complete a two-year associate's degree program in cardiovascular technology.
+There are now a few four-year programs available, with a focus on both core education and specialized instruction, but they are less common.
 Applicants should look for programs accredited by the Commission on Accreditation of Allied Health Professionals (www.caahep.org).

 Most employers also require the technician to have professional credentials to prove competency.
 Both the American Registry of Diagnostic Medical Sonographers (ARDMS) and the Cardiovascular Credentialing International (CCI) offer credentialing exams.